How To Deal With Fungus Gnats in Your Soil

 Be Careful of Overwatering

-Nip The Problem in the Bud
+Nip the Problem in the Bud

 Fungus gnats breed quickly and quickly create a full-blown infestation if you don’t tackle the problem right away.
 If you bring home an infested plant, don’t wait for it to become an unsolvable problem.
-Even one fungus gnat means there could be hundreds of larvae within the plant soil, eating at plant roots and ready to distribute their eggs throughout the rest of your house.
-Act quick!

 Final Thoughts